-As we approach the centenary of the Rising, we can now look back on those less famous figures who still made an important contribution to the struggle for Irish independence but may not have been remembered to the same extent in the history books.
+Looking back 101 years on from the Rising, we can identify those less famous figures who made an important contribution to the struggle for Irish independence but who may not have been remembered to the same extent in the history books.

 Thomas David O'Connor is a perfect example of an Irish man who put his life on the line to achieve the Irish republic, and yet many of you may never have heard of his brave feats.

-Born in 1895, Tommy O’Connor was the main link and courier between the Irish Republican Brotherhood (IRB) in Ireland and Clann na nGael in New York, and in the lead up to the Rising he became the vital means through which thousands and thousands of dollars were sent to Ireland to support the cause and the means by which coded messages could be sent between the leaders in the two countries.
+Born in 1895, Tommy O’Connor was the main link and courier between the Irish Republican Brotherhood (IRB) in Ireland and Clann na nGael in New York.
+In the lead up to the Rising he became the vital means through which thousands of dollars were sent to Ireland to support the cause and the means by which coded messages could be sent between the leaders in the two countries.

-Leaving home at 16, Tommy found himself on the Carpathia in 1912 and rescuing survivors of the Titanic, a feat that earned him a medal awarded by the rich passengers who escaped the ship’s sinking.
+O'Connor left home at 16 and soon found himself on board the Carpathia, the ship that rescued the survivors of the Titanic.
+This feat earned him a medal awarded by the rich passengers who escaped the ship’s sinking.

-By 1914 he had returned to Dublin and joined the Irish Volunteers and his rescue medal brought him to the attention of senior members Thomas Clarke and Sean McDiarmid.
+By 1914 he had returned to Dublin and joined the Irish Volunteers and his rescue medal brought him to the attention of senior rebel leaders Thomas Clarke and Sean McDiarmida.
 In need of a safe way to carry money and messages from the US, Clarke believed that O’Connor would be an ideal solution, with his medal showing his worth as a seaman.

-Over the next few months, O’Connor would transport many thousands of US dollars back to Ireland in tobacco boxes and even in a cast.
+Over the next few months, O’Connor would transport many thousands of US dollars back to Ireland in tobacco boxes, once even in a cast.
 It is estimated that between January and April 1916 he transported $100,000 to Ireland, a large sum for the early 20th century.

 In April 1916, he brought a message back to Ireland which he told his brother Johnny was “the most important message ever brought to Ireland.”
-It is still unknown what the message contained but it has been speculated that it contained confirmation of the date of the Rising and the date that the Aud would land with supplies.
+It is still unknown what the message contained, but the speculation is that it contained confirmation of the date of the Rising and the date that the Aud would land with supplies.

-Despite being asked to return once more to the US, O’Conner was determined to take part in the Rising and fought as Thomas Clarke’s personal body guard.
+Despite being asked to return once more to the US, O’Connor was determined to take part in the Rising and fought as Thomas Clarke’s personal bodyguard.

-Captured by the British, he was interned in Frongoch in Wales where he once again took up his courier role, carrying messages from one camp to the other using the priest’s vestment box.
+He as captured by the British and interned in Frongoch prison camp in Wales where he once again took up his courier role, carrying messages from one camp to the other using the priest’s vestment box.

-It was here that O’Connor met Michael Collins and Collins called on him on their release to resume his former transatlantic role, which he did until November 1917 when he was arrested at New York with an incriminating document and charged under the Trading with the Enemy Act.
+It was here that O’Connor met Michael Collins.
+Collins called on him after their release asking O'Connor to resume his transatlantic role.
+This he did until November 1917 when he was arrested in New York with an incriminating document and charged under the Trading with the Enemy Act.

-After years of appeals, Tommy spent 10 months in prison in Georgia (for which he was later granted a Presidential pardon) and was released in January 1921, just as Ireland was entering the Civil War.
+After years of appeals, O'Connor spent 10 months in prison in Georgia (for which he was later granted a Presidential pardon) and was released just as the Irish Civil War was kicking off.

-Marrying Frances Marie Manning in 1922, the couple attempted to settle in Ireland but Tommy was once again arrested.
-When he was released after three months, they moved back to the US where they remained until his death at just 59 years old in 1955.
+He married Frances Marie Manning in 1922.
+The couple tried to settle in Ireland, but O'Connor was arrested again.
+When he was released after three months, the couple moved back to the US where they remained until his death in 1955.
+He was 59-years-old.

 In the short story of O’Connor’s life shown below, we hear the amazing tale of the Transatlantic courier in the words of his son, grandson and granddaughter.